cetuuus/technical-exercise-vaudoise/README.md

 - Manage contracts (creation, updates, and calculation of active contract costs).
 - Provide a high-performance endpoint to calculate the sum of active contract costs per client.

+## Architecture and Design
+The service uses a pragmatic layered architecture:
+- Web layer: REST controllers handle HTTP, request validation, and DTO mapping only.
+- Service layer: orchestrates use cases and enforces business rules (client lifecycle, contract activation periods, amount changes) and transaction boundaries.
+- Persistence layer: Spring Data JPA repositories on PostgreSQL; entities model Clients and Contracts with JPA constraints and indexes.
+- DTOs: decouple external API from domain models; Bean Validation ensures input integrity.
+- Aggregation: dedicated repository query calculates the sum of active contracts per client in the database to avoid N+1, scan less data, and leverage date-range filtering.
+- Cross-cutting: centralized exception handler maps errors to meaningful HTTP codes; OpenAPI documents the API; configuration is environment-driven for portability and testability.

 ---

 ## Setup